v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/protocols/q-score.md

 For this kind of problem, $$C_{max}$$ is set to (proof in {% cite matula1976largest %}):

 $$ C_{max}(n) = 2 \log_2(n) - 2 \log_2(\log_2(n)) + 2 \log_2\left(\frac{e}{2}\right) +1 $$

+An implementation of the Q-score Max-clique is available <a href="https://github.com/TNO-Quantum/qscore" target="_blank">here</a>.

 ### Empirical optimal and random average cost